The Umbilical Brothers

-The Umbilical Brothers are an Australian comic duo formed in 1988, consisting of David Collins and Shane Dundas.
+The Umbilical Brothers are an Australian comedy duo formed in 1988, consisting of David Collins and Shane Dundas.
 Their performances heavily feature physical comedy and surreal elements.
 Stage shows by the Umbilical Brothers include Heaven by Storm (1996), Thwack (1999), SpeedMouse (2001), Don't Explain (2007), and Kidshow: Not Suitable For Children (2015).

 In 2006, Collins and Dundas created and starred in a children's comedy series called The Upside Down Show, which won a Daytime Emmy Award and a Logie Award for Most Outstanding Children's Program.
 The series was inspired by the Umbilical Brothers' adult-oriented comedy act SpeedMouse.

 The duo's other television appearances include regular skits on The Sideshow and guest performances on the Late Show with David Letterman, The Tonight Show with Jay Leno, The Late Show with Stephen Colbert, and Rove.

 Beginnings

 The Umbilical Brothers — nicknamed "Umbies" — started performing professionally in the early 1990s.
 Their collaborations began when Collins and Dundas were both studying at Theatre Nepean's three-year acting course at the University of Western Sydney.
 A year later, in a jazz class, Collins broke Dundas' nose during a dance move.
 Their tutors, perhaps believing a burgeoning comedy partnership should wait until after graduation, put Dundas and Collins in separate classes.
 The pair defied this, sneaking into the auditorium afterhours to play with the PA system and invent moves to match.